Number of members: 11

 7. Keep under review the Council’s approach to and outcomes in relation to continuous improvement in the delivery of Council Services.

 8. Keep under review the Council’s approach to Public Performance Reporting.

-9. Determine matters in relation to submission to the Scottish Executive and the Accounts Commission in furtherance of the Council’s duty to make arrangements to secure best value.
+9. Determine matters in relation to submission to the Scottish Government and the Accounts Commission in furtherance of the council’s duty to make arrangements to secure best value.

 Audit and Risk Function

-10. Approval and review of operational and strategic internal audit plans.
+10. Approval and review of East Ayrshire Council internal audit plans.

 11. To ensure that the Internal Audit function is properly resourced and has appropriate standing within the Council.

 12. To review the activities of the Internal Audit function including but not limited to the East Ayrshire Council Internal Audit Annual Report including the Annual Internal Audit Opinion.

 13. To maintain an overview of the adequacy of the internal control systems.

 14. To review external audit plans for East Ayrshire Council and to manage all aspects of the Council’s relationships with its External Auditors.